I’ve been blogging on a daily basis since April, 2012. I’ve been a full-time blogger since November, 2012.

 After you do that, you should invest in an online coach.
 Why?
 Because you just don’t know what you don’t know, and if you don’t look for the missing pieces of the puzzle, all you are left with is a mess on the floor.

 Better yet, after you’ve read about the basics of blogging, you could reach out to a person of authority in your niche and get them to mentor you.
-Even a couple of Skype calls, where you get to ask them a few questions, will prove to be a valuable tool long-term.
+Even a couple of Skype calls, where you get to ask them a few questions, will prove valuable, especially long-term.

 Great blogging is a conversation.